WinLua/bin/README.md

 ## Background

 There are many excellent resources for Lua on Windows but some of them are out of date, and others are too complex for the average user.
-The combination of these realities and more makes learning Lua on Windows very difficult. *I wanted a simple installer that would install and remove Lua so I could hack at it.* I've tried to introduce some of my friends to Lua that are *very* technical but are not software developers.
+The combination of these realities makes learning Lua on Windows very difficult. *I wanted a simple installer that would install and remove Lua so I could hack at it.* I've tried to introduce some of my friends to Lua that are *very* technical but are not software developers.
 It took them months of poking around until they found something that the that works.
 My experience has been similar.

 ## Other Binary Solutions